cogment/cogment-doc/docs/reference/grpc.md

 The following messages should define `body`:

--   `data_chunk`: A chunk of the version data, all the chunks in the stream will be concatened.
+-   `data_chunk`: A chunk of the version data, all the chunks in the stream will be concatenated.

 ### `CreateVersionReply`